Jahangir Receives Prince Khurram

-Jahangir receives Prince Khurram is an Indian miniature painting of the Mughal school.'
-It is a folio, taken from a manuscript of the Padshahnama, dating to the 17th century.
+Jahangir Receives Prince Khurram is an Indian Mughal miniature painting in the Royal Collection.'
+It is a folio in a manuscript of the Padshahnama, known as the Windsor Padshahnama, dating to the 17th century, probably between 1635 and 1640; the scene it shows was from 1616.

 Background

-The miniature is from the Padshahnama.
-The Padshahnama is a chronicle of the reign of the Mughal emperor Shah Jahan.
+The miniature is from the Padshahnama, a chronicle of the reign of the Mughal emperor Shah Jahan.
 This scene, however, is from the reign of his father, the emperor Jahangir.
 It depicts Shah Jahan as a prince (thus known by his personal name "Khurram" rather than his title "Shah Jahan") paying obeisance to his father.

 The scene depicted is dated to 1616, when the prince was leaving for a military campaign in the Deccan, against Malik Ambar.
-It depicts the court at Ajmer, as Jahangir appointed the prince as his heir apparent and awarded him the title of Shah.
+It depicts the court at Ajmer at the time when Jahangir appointed the prince as his heir apparent and awarded him the title of Shah.
+This conferment was highly unusual, since Shah (meaning "king") is a title that was not usually awarded to a prince while the emperor still lived.'